iqfareez/MCTE-4362-Robotic-Hardware/Week1/ROV.md

 **4 vertical** thrusters to control up and down motion.

-Another **4 thrusters** in **vectored configuration** that face 45 degree angle in all directions.
+Another **4 thrusters** in **vectored configuration** that face 45 degree angle in all horizontal directions.
 By varying thrust in each thruster, it can create thrust vectors that allows the ROV move in any direction.

 ![BlueROV navigation](https://user-images.githubusercontent.com/60868965/226113764-161e897e-58dd-4771-9d2a-afc9db2865b5.gif)

 _Source: https://www.youtube.com/watch?v=uugmuZINbW0_

-archi
-BlueROV2 have buoyancy foam, well, to control the buoyancy.
+BlueROV2 have Polyurethane buoyancy foam attached to the hull, to well, control the buoyancy.

 <img src="https://imgur.com/k4Shwmi.png" width="65%">